 Partnach Gorge (Partnachklamm in German) is a narrow river gorge in Garmisch-Partenkirchen in Upper Bavaria, Germany.
 It’s a spectacular natural landmark defined by steep, massive rock walls and icy-blue water.

-This justifiably popular attraction captivates over 200,000 visitors each year.
+This mesmerizing attraction captivates over 200,000 visitors each year.
 Kati and I usually shy away from such places, but I’m so very glad we didn’t overlook this one.
 Walking through the Partnachklamm feels like stepping into Rivendell, or some such high-fantasy epic setting.

 A beautifully-engineered path cuts through the 700-meter-long Partnach Gorge, allowing easy access for visitors of all ages.
 Though the path is mostly level and easy, it’s important to wear sturdy shoes with grip, to avoid slipping.

 The hike through Partnachklamm gorge only lasts 20 minutes.
-However, it take an added 20-25 minutes to reach the Partnach gorge entrance from the Garmisch Olympia Stadium (Olympia-Skistadion in German) in Garmisch-Partenkirchen.
-The hike starts at the Olympia Stadium, because it’s not possible to drive, or take a bus, all the way to the Partnach Gorge entrance.
+However, it takes an added 20-25 minutes to reach the Partnach Gorge entrance from the Garmisch Olympia Stadium (Olympia-Skistadion in German) in Garmisch-Partenkirchen.
+The walk starts at the Olympia Stadium, because it’s not possible to drive, or take a bus, all the way to the Partnach Gorge entrance.

 Most visitors will hike the Partnach Gorge trail out-and-back (1:20 hours).
 However, we recommend extending the Partnachklamm gorge hike to Berggasthof Eckbauer and Wamberg.
-This delightful circuit trail takes 4 hours.
+This delightful circuit trail is 12 km long and takes 4 hours.

 For those of you deciding between the Partnachklamm Gorge and the wilder Höllentalklamm gorge, we’d urge you to visit both.